Skip to content

 HJR 7: Investment in Texas Water Fund

-• Proposal: Constitutional amendment to allocate a portion of state sales and use tax revenue to the Texas Water Fund.
+• Overview: Constitutional amendment to allocate a portion of state sales and use tax revenue to the Texas Water Fund.
+Together, HJR 7 and SB 7 authorize $1 billion annually in dedicated funding for water supply, infrastructure, and resource development projects.

 HB 14: Texas Advanced Nuclear Development Fund